The finite density scaling laws of condensation phase transition in zero range processes on scale-free networks

-So far a little has been known for the dynamics of condensation in ZRP~\cite{Godre03,Godre17}, the density effect on the relaxation dynamics is henceforth the other important issue to be addressed.
-In the following we only consider $\delta <\delta_c$ regime, in which a condensation transition occurs.
+It is natural to assume that a similar hierarchical dynamics occurs in a variable finite density situation.
 Starting from a fully random distribution at initial time, all particles behave as random walkers without interaction in a short period of time.
-Later the distribution of particles further evolves and eventually approaches the stationary state.
-We argue that a hierarchical dynamics and two characteristic scales of degree exist in relaxation process.
-Those nodes with degree $k \leq k_\Omega$ consist of a smaller equilibrated subnetwork (say, $\Omega$), of size $L_\Omega <L$ in a transient time $t \ll t_R$, $t_R$ is the relaxation time.
-Inside this subnetwork, the other characteristic degree $k_{\Omega\mathrm{c}}$ plays the role of crossover degree $k_c$.
-The equilibrated subnetwork keeps growing to proceed to the higher hierarchy until $k_\Omega$ reaches $k_{\mathrm{max}}$, the stationary state is then formed.
-We may refer to those nodes with $k_\Omega$ as the \emph{temporary hub}.
-The average occupation number on them $m_{k_\Omega}$ versus the transient time $t$, according to the scenario of hierarchical dynamics, scales as $m_{k_\Omega} \sim \rho k_\Omega^{1/\delta_c} \sim t^{1/\nu}$, with $\nu=1-\delta$ being the dynamic exponent~\cite{Noh05b}.
-We emphasize at this moment $k_\Omega$ evolves with time and is density dependent, i.e.,
+Later on the distribution of particles further evolves and eventually approaches the steady state.
+Suppose there exist two characteristic degree scales in hierarchical relaxation dynamics.
+Those nodes with degree $k \leq k_\Omega$ consist of a smaller equilibrated subnetwork, denoted below by, say, $\Omega$, of size $L_\Omega < L$ in a transient time $t \ll t_R$, where $t_R$ is the relaxation time.
+Inside this subnetwork, the other characteristic degree $k_{\Omega\mathrm{c}}$ plays the role of crossover degree $k_c$ of the whole network.
+The equilibrated subnetwork keeps growing to proceed to the higher hierarchy until $k_\Omega$ reaches $k_{\mathrm{max}}$ of the network, the steady state of the ZRP is then formed.
+We may refer to those nodes with $k_{\Omega}$ as the \emph{temporary hub}~\cite{Noh05b}.
+The average occupation number $m_{k_\Omega}$ versus the transient time $t$, according to the hierarchical dynamics, scales as

+with $\nu=1-\delta$ being the dynamic exponent~\cite{Noh05b}.
+Clearly $k_\Omega$ evolves with time, however, we emphasize at this moment that $k_\Omega$ is also density dependent, i.e.,